Gregg Jarrett: Biography

-Pro-Trump commentary

 Jarrett's legal commentary has generally defended President Donald Trump.
 In August 2017, Jarrett called for a grand jury for Hillary Clinton over her email controversy.
 A day later, when a grand jury was impaneled by special counsel Robert Mueller in the investigation into Russian interference in the 2016 United States elections, Jarrett said that grand juries were an "undemocratic farce".
 Jarrett later called the Mueller investigation "illegitimate and corrupt" on Fox News, stating that "the FBI has become America's secret police" and "a shadow government".
 Jarrett likened the FBI to the KGB, the Soviet security agency, for which he received PolitiFacts "Pants on Fire" rating.
 According to PolitiFact, "numerous historians of the FBI and the KGB say the comparison is ridiculous.
 The KGB implemented the goals of the Communist Party leadership, including countless examples of tortures and summary executions.
 The FBI, by contrast, is subject to the rule of law and is democratically accountable".

 In the context of possible collusion between Donald Trump's presidential campaign and the Russian government, Jarrett has said that any such collusion would not be a crime: "Collusion is not a crime.
 Only in antitrust law.
 You can collude all you want with a foreign government in an election.
 There is no such statute."
 According to PolitiFact, the statement is false.
 Three prominent election law scholars said there are at least four laws that would prohibit the sort of activities under investigation, whether those laws mention collusion or not.
 Jarrett's focus on a single word fails to reflect the reach of the criminal code."

 Jarrett has said that former FBI Director James Comey may have broken the law by releasing a memo to press wherein Comey recounted a conversation with President Trump where Trump requested that Comey end the investigation into Michael Flynn.
 University of Texas School of Law professor Bobby Chesney said Jarrett's assertion was "nonsense".
 University of Georgia School of Law professor Diane Marie Amann also refuted Jarrett's assertion.

 In February 2018, Jarrett asserted that he had a "highly reliable congressional source" which told him that Deputy Attorney General Rod Rosenstein "used the power of his office to threaten members of Congress"; HuffPost described the assertion as "dubious".